Youth of Today: We're Not in This Alone

 At the end of 1987, Mike left the band, and Sammy Siegler became the new drummer.
 In 1988, Youth of Today recorded their classic second LP We're Not in This Alone, which was released in America by Caroline Records and in Europe by both We Bite Records and Funhouse Records.
-The beginning of the next year, Youth of Today, whose line-up was steady at last, did a European tour- playing shows in: Sweden, Norway, Denmark, Germany, Switzerland, Austria, Yugoslavia, Italy, France, Belgium, the Netherlands and England.
-In 1990, Youth of Today decided to quit and recorded 4 songs for a farewell 7-inch on Revelation Records.
+The beginning of the next year, Youth of Today, whose line-up was steady at last, did a European tour, playing shows in: Sweden, Norway, Denmark, Germany, Switzerland, Austria, Yugoslavia, Italy, France, Belgium, the Netherlands and England.
+In 1990, Youth of Today decided to split and recorded 4 songs for a farewell 7-inch with Revelation Records.
 Three of those songs appeared on the single "Disengage".

-When Youth of Today split, it seemed the beginning of the end for the second straight edge wave, which had begun in 1985, and which was at its height in 1988–1990.
-Together with bands like Uniform Choice, Gorilla Biscuits, No For An Answer, and Chain of Strength, Youth of Today were an inspiration for hundreds of bands all over the world, who combined the message of positive thinking and straight edge with energetic and fast hardcore, as well as an inspiration for hundreds of thousands of kids to live and lead a positive drug-free life.
+The breakup of Youth of Today has been described by some commentators as marking a decline in the second wave of the straight edge movement, which emerged around 1985 and reached its between 1988 and 1990.
+Alongside bands such as Uniform Choice, Gorilla Biscuits, No For An Answer, and Chain of Strength, Youth of Today contributed to the development of a style that combined straight edge principles with fast and energetic hardcore music.
+The band is also cited as an influence on numerous subsequent acts and on segments of youth culture associated with the straight edge movement.

 Post-breakup

-Ray Cappo of Youth of Today started the Hare Krishna band Shelter, and was later joined by Porcell.
+Ray Cappo started the Hare Krishna band Shelter, and was later joined by Porcell.
 Walter was playing guitar in Gorilla Biscuits from 1986 until their end, and was joined on the European tour of Gorilla Biscuits in 1990 by Porcell and Sammy on guitar and drums.
 After the split of Gorilla Biscuits, Walter started Quicksand, and later on, Rival Schools and Walking Concert.
 Sammy later played drums in CIV (which featured members of Gorilla Biscuits) and multiple other bands.